-Active Parenting parent education programs have been in use since 1983, with the publication of The Original Active Parenting Discussion Program (Popkin, 1983).
+Active Parenting programs have been in constant worldwide use since 1983 when the original Active Parenting Discussion Program (Popkin, 1983) was first published.
 This groundbreaking program was the first true video-based delivery system applied to the field of parent education.
-It targeted parents of 2- to 17-year-olds in a six-session, two-hour format.
-Field test evidence for this program (Popkin, 1984) was published in The Second Handbook of Parent Education (Fine, 1991) and reported significant positive changes in the behavior of both parents and children.
+It targeted parents of 2- to 17-year-olds in a six-session, two-hour, facilitator led, small- group format.
+National Field test evidence for this program (Popkin, 1984) was published in The Second Handbook of Parent Education (Fine, 1991) and reported significant positive changes in the behavior of both parents and children.
 Of the 274 parents in the study, 97% reported positive changes in their own behavior, 84% reported positive changes in their child’s behavior, and 97% indicated that they would recommend the program to friends.
 All 35 group leaders indicated that they would recommend the program to colleagues.
-This positive acceptance of a new multi-modal delivery system utilizing video technology as well as traditional methods of group discussion, lecture, role-play and home practice led the program to become adopted by thousands of leaders during the next ten years.
+This positive acceptance of a new multi-modal delivery system utilizing video technology as well as traditional methods of group discussion, lecture, role-play and home practice led the program to become adopted by tens of thousands of leaders during the next decade.

 In 1998, both Active Parenting Today and Active Parenting of Teens were evaluated in an independent national study that included 42 groups (n=287) for AP Today and 15 groups (n=98) for AP of Teens.
-Results showed that parents did, in fact, perceive their childrens behavior as more favorable following completion of the program, as measured by two child behavior questionnaires (reliability ratings of .78 and .87 for children and teens respectively).
+Results showed a significant improvement in children’s behavior as reported by parents following completion of the program, as measured by two child behavior questionnaires (reliability ratings of .78 and .87 for children and teens respectively).
 Results were published in the peer-reviewed Journal of Individual Psychology (Mullis, 1999).

 In a separate study, Urban (1991) reported that Spanish-speaking parents who completed an Active Parenting group showed improved attitudes towards their children’s behavior and improved parenting methods as compared to a Spanish-speaking control group thus providing evidence of effectiveness across cultures.
-It should be noted that since the Urban study was completed, the program has been translated into Spanish under the name Padres Activos de Hoy, complete with Spanish-speaking actors in the video, making the program even more accessible to Spanish-speaking parents.
-The Spanish program was evaluated by CLAS (Culturally and Linguistically Appropriate Services), which recommended it because of its cultural sensitiveness, support and focus on strengths of the child and parents.
+It should be noted that since the Urban study was completed, the program was translated into Spanish under the name Padres Activos de Hoy, and subsequently all of the Active Parenting programs have been available in both English and Spanish. .
+The original Spanish program was evaluated by CLAS (Culturally and Linguistically Appropriate Services), which recommended it because of its cultural sensitiveness, support and focus on strengths of the child and parents.
 The CLAS reviewer added that the program provides a positive view of what parents, caregivers and other adults can do to maximize the development of children through a proactive parenting style (2001).

-A very recent national evaluation of Active Parenting Now (2003) and the revised Active Parenting of Teens (1998) programs (Mullis, 2006) add to the growing evidence of the effectiveness of the model.
-Using a pre-test/post-test design with a control group, Mullis found that 170 parents who had completed an Active Parenting Now group showed significant improvement on scales measuring Parent Behavior and Parent Attitudes and Beliefs (reliability of .83 and .85 respectively).
+A third national evaluation of Active Parenting and Active Parenting of Teens was published in the Journal of Individual Psychology (Foley, 2019) add to the growing evidence of the effectiveness of the Active Parenting model.
+Using a pre-test/post-test design with a control group, Foley found that 170 parents who had completed an Active Parenting group showed significant improvement on scales measuring Parent Behavior and Parent Attitudes and Beliefs (reliability of .83 and .85 respectively).
 Mullis also reported a positive, though non-significant, change in Parent Observation of Child Behavior.
 Using the scores of 60 parents who completed an Active Parenting of Teens group, Mullis reported a significant positive change on the Parent Behaviors scale (reliability of .76) and positive, but non-significant, changes on the Parent Attitudes and Beliefs and Parent Observation of Child Behavior scales.
 These findings led the researcher to conclude that the training was indeed helpful in teaching parents effective parenting skills.
+A national research study evaluating the effectiveness of Active Parenting: First Five Years was undertaken by a team of researchers at Oklahoma State University (Jespersen, 2021.
+Child and Youth Care Forum.
+In Press.)
+The sample for this study consisted of 213 primary caregivers between the ages of 18 and 81 (Mdn = 30) with 61% mothers, 44% racial minority, 61% partnered, and 81% identified as low-income.
+Pre- to post-test findings showed significant increases in caregiver reported responsive parenting, developmental knowledge, parenting efficacy, mindfulness, overall child behavior, child prosocial behavior, and decreased parenting stress.

-Because of the similarities among Active Parenting programsthey are derived from the same original program (The Active Parenting Discussion Program, Popkin, 1983), use the same theoretical model, teach similar parenting skills, include specific ATOD, sexuality, and violence prevention information and training, and use a six-session video-based delivery systemresearch results showing evidence of effectiveness with one of the programs lends support for the other programs as well.
+Because of the similarities among Active Parenting programs—they are derived from the same original program (The Active Parenting Discussion Program, Popkin, 1983), use the same theoretical model, teach similar parenting skills, include specific substance abuse, sexuality, violence and bullying prevention information and training, emphasize school success, and use a four- to six-session video-based delivery system—research results showing evidence of effectiveness with one of the programs lends support for the other programs as well.
 Some of the findings from over twenty studies are cited below and provide evidence that the literally millions of parents who have gone through these programs have found them effective in stimulating positive change in themselves and their children.

 In 1990, a six-session video broadcast version of Active Parenting was used to expand the program throughout the state of Washington by the Early Childhood Telecommunications Project for the purpose of training 10,000 foster parents.
-In addition to the video segments, parents also received a free copy of the Parents Guide.
-The evaluation conducted by Washington State University (1991) reported that 96% of all respondents indicated that the Active Parenting series added to their knowledge of ways to solve family problems; 89% reported that the series helped them manage or cope more effectively with a childs behavior.
-Other findings included reduction of anger, new recognition for a childs underlying needs/fears, and increased confidence and patience to the establishment of family councils and improved family functioning.
+In addition to the video segments, parents also received a free copy of the Parent’s Guide.
+The evaluation conducted by Washington State University (1991) reported that 96% of all respondents indicated that the Active Parenting series added to their knowledge of ways to solve family problems; 89% reported that the series helped them manage or cope more effectively with a child’s behavior.
+Other findings included reduction of anger, new recognition for a child’s underlying needs and fears, and increased confidence in the establishment of family councils and improved family functioning.

-Since the Washington broadcast project took place, many communities have used the broadcast version of Active Parenting to reach parents who might otherwise never enroll in a parenting group.
+Followng the Washington broadcast project, many communities used the broadcast version of Active Parenting to reach parents who might otherwise never enroll in a parenting group.
+All Active Parenting programs are now available in video library form on DVD and via the internet with streaming rights.

-Of the tens of thousands of leaders who have used Active Parenting programs to train over one million parents since 1983, many have had professional researchers evaluate their programs for effectiveness.
+Of the tens of thousands of leaders who have used Active Parenting programs to train an estimated four million parents since 1983, many have had professional researchers evaluate their programs for effectiveness.
 For example, Utica City Schools of New York retained Ciurczak & Co. to evaluate Active Parenting groups provided by the Business Training Institute, Inc. to the school district.
-The evaluation reported that The workshop results can be considered a success by several different measures&parents overwhelmingly were able to demonstrate their knowledge in each content area through their responses to specific questions for each workshop.
-The parents evaluated the workshop materials, handouts, and usable information they gained in each workshop very highly, and also recommended the workshop to other parents at a very high level.
+The evaluation reported that the workshop results can be considered a success by several different measures, and parents overwhelmingly were able to demonstrate their knowledge in each content area through their responses to specific questions for each workshop.
+The parents evaluated the workshop materials, handouts, and usable information they gained in each workshop very highly and also recommended the workshop to other parents at a very high level.

-The evidence provided by these evaluations and studies over a period of more than twenty years shows a strong, persistent pattern of success for Active Parenting parent education programs.
+The evidence provided by these evaluations and studies over a period of more than thirty-five years shows a strong pattern of success for Active Parenting parent education programs.
+These findings consistently led the programs to be listed on registries of evidence-based programs including The National Registry of Evidence Based Programs and Practices (NREPP), California Evidence Based Clearinghouse for Child Welfare (CEBC) and many others.
 Additionally, program participants and researchers alike have consistently found Active Parenting programs to be engaging, easy to lead, efficient, cost-effective, and, most important, effective at bringing about positive changes in parents and children.

 Abbey, A., Pilgrim, C., Hendrickson, P., and Buresh, S. (2000).
 Evaluation of a family-based substance abuse prevention program targeted for the middle school years.
 Journal of Drug Education, Vol. 30, No.2, 2000.